Home · Blog · Equipment Types

 Does LOLER apply to forklifts?+

 Yes.
 Forklifts are lifting equipment under LOLER 1998 and must be thoroughly examined at least every 12 months.
-Forklifts with a man-riding capability (order pickers, mast-climbing platforms) require 6-monthly examination.
-The fork arms themselves are lifting accessories and also require examination.
+Forklifts with a man-riding capability require 6-monthly examination.
+The fork arms themselves are lifting accessories and also require a separate 6-monthly examination.

 What is the difference between a LOLER examination and a forklift service?+

-A service is maintenance — oil, filters, tyres, brakes — to keep the forklift working.
+A service is maintenance: oil, filters, tyres, brakes, to keep the forklift working.
 A LOLER thorough examination is a safety assessment by a competent person focused on lifting-specific components: mast, forks, hydraulics, capacity plate, and load-bearing structure.
-The same engineer can do both, but they are legally separate activities.
+The same engineer can carry out both, but they are legally separate activities.

 Who can carry out a LOLER examination on a forklift?+